Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

 * Calling ``self.log("val", self.metric(preds, target))`` with the intention of logging the metric object.
 Because ``self.metric(preds, target)`` corresponds to calling the forward method, this will return a tensor and not the metric object.
 Such logging will be wrong in this case.
-Instead it is important to separate into separate into several lines:
+Instead, it is essential to separate into several lines:

 .. testcode:: python